RatioPBC/ratio-dbt-project/README.md

 1. Install [mise](https://mise.jdx.dev) for your operating system
 1. Clone this repo.
-1. Set `$MISE_ENV=windows` locally in terminal or globally in environment variable manager if you are on Windows.
+1. Set `$MISE_ENV="windows"` locally in terminal or globally in environment variable manager if you are on Windows.
   * You may also need to manually run `mise activate pwsh | Out-String | Invoke-Expression`.
 1. Run `mise dr` to make sure mise is correctly setup.
 If you do not get "No problems found", follow the suggested actions until you do.
 1. Run `mise install` to install tools like Python, uv and duckdb.